mattcan/solarized-gedit/README.md

 Solarized was created by [Ethan Schoonover][ES] and you can find out more about the design work that went into it on his [project page][ES-solarized].
-If you would like to use Solarized in editors other than Gedit or on your terminal, Ethan hosts a [repo][SolarizedRepo] that combines all the available ports in one place.
+If you would like to use Solarized in editors other than Gedit or on your terminal, Ethan hosts the [main repository][SolarizedRepo] which combines all the available ports in one place.

 ### Solarized for Gedit